Magnanimous Advocates Generating Mental Awareness

 MAGMA stands for Magnanimous Advocates Generating Mental Awareness.
 Magma strives to build the foundations for a solid, anti-stigma society, one hot surge at a time!
 The group was created to promote mental health awareness in our school and community, to reduce the stigma surrounding mental health, to disseminate knowledge about stigma and mental health and to help students build healthy relationships and maintain strong mental health.
 Magma members not only generate awareness and educate others, they also take action to end the stigma!

 The Leaving a Legacy Portrait Project was born in 2013, when former Sir John principal, Ed Lippert, approached Senior Art Teacher, Maureen Tonge about creating with her students a display that would highlight the main entrance of the school.
 In discussion with former administration, Social Studies teachers, Landon Kowlalzik, Scott Willoughby, DiAnn Blesse and counsellor Doreen Cleary, the first phase of “Leaving a Legacy” was born.
 This first phase, "Northern Aboriginal Leaders" has been on permanent display since spring 2013.
-The second phase, "Northern Women Educators", completed in 2015 will join this third phase, "Northern Elders & Educators" to go on permanent display in the summer of 2016.
+The second phase, "Northern Women Educators", completed in 2015 joined the third phase, "Northern Elders & Educators" going on permanent display.
+In 2017, the fourth phase was begun: "Sir John Alumni", which will be wrapped up in phase five in 2018/19.
 This project is only open to Senior Art students and is coordinated by Maureen Tonge.

 The primary objective of the SCUBA CLUB is to educate youth about the beauty and fragility of the marine environment.
 This club is for students who have an interest in Marine Biology and in learning more about marine environments.
 There are five main components to the club.
 They are:

 Who can go?
 Space and equipment is limited.
 Students must be successful in the Marine Biology component, the PADI course (pass is 80%) and the First Aid/CPR course as well as being in good standing within the club and in all other classes in the school.
 Club Coordinator: Kim Poitras and Andrea Pellerin